Recalls that Affect Dogs

 I'd avoid any food that uses corn at this point.
 Aflatoxin is more serious than the more typical salmonella recalls.
 No illnesses have been reported, but see this old notice for signs to watch for if you've fed these foods: Dogs keep dying: Too many owners remain unaware of toxic dog food.

-Please avoid all jerky treats unless you're certain that they're made in the U.S. or Canada, using ingredients from those countries.
+Please avoid all commercial jerky treats., even those made in the U.S. with U.S. ingredients.
 These products may also be called Chicken Tenders, Strips, or Treats.
 Avoid other imported treats as well.
 Chicken jerky and other dehydrated treats (duck, sweet potato) imported from China (and maybe Thailand, and now even some made in the United States) have been linked to kidney disease in dogs, though the cause has not yet been identified and no treats have been recalled.
-Avoid all Waggin' Train, Canyon Creek Ranch, and Milo’s Kitchen Home-style Dog Treats, and any others imported from China.